 Getting to Tioga Pass

 From the east or west, the only way to get to Tioga Pass is on CA Hwy 120.
 Tioga Pass is the highest automobile pass in the Sierras.
-Be sure your vehicle is up to it, with a full tank or a fully charged battery - and check the current Tioga Pass road conditions.
+Be sure your vehicle is up to it, with a full tank or a fully charged battery.

 Because CA Hwy 120 passes through Yosemite National Park, you'll have to pay an admission fee to use it.
 If you're not stopping inside the park and just want to get across the mountains without paying to do it, try Sonora Pass on CA Hwy 108 instead.